Riding a bike seems like a great way to get outside and get active, right? But have you seen the prices for some of those bicycles?

 By test riding diverse bicycles, you may build up an individual preference for one style over another.
 In some models, the brake level doubles as a gear shifter.
 In others, the gear shifter is a tiny lever behind the brake lever, for example.

-Getting A Good Fit From Your New Bike
+Getting A Good Fit From Your New Bicycle

 To check reach (preferably with your cycling clothes on), mount your bicycle and make sure it is level.
 You can do this on a trainer or test ride.